 Many theories popped up, and eventually, YouTube channel Asap Science published a video to explain the phenomenon.
 It racked up over 50 million views and made it to the 5th most viewed video in 2018.

 In fourth place was the yodelling kid in Walmart.
-Third to first place were as equally pointless as the ones that preceded them – and that’s an important lesson when it comes to video marketing in the new decade: the intent behind your videos hardly matters.
+Third to first place were as equally pointless as the ones that preceded them – and that’s an important lesson when it comes to video marketing in the new decade: the intent behind your videos hardly matters, but the statistics matter.

 One of the most prevalent reasons for YouTube’s breakthrough into the younger generation is that videos help them to destress when life gets too stressful.
 Videos that help to ease loneliness, like ‘Study with me’ or mukbang channels, are growing in popularity, while sponsored videos are often overlooked.